245 S. Spring St. | map | c.1894 - fall 1895

 It's unknown how many of the early Tally locations actually projected pictures on a screen, as opposed to just displaying them in peep show machines.
 But we know of two definitely.
 At 311 S. Spring St. we have interior photos as well as reports of a film fire in 1896.
 At 137 S. Main St. there was a newspaper account of a film fire in 1899 when an audience of about 50 had been viewing a film.

 The beginnings with Bacigalupi on Spring Street: Peter Bacigalupi was a San Francisco guy who was the sole California agent for the Edison Kinetoscope equipment.
-Bacigalupi's early career in San Francisco is discussed in a July 15, 1916 article in Moving Picture World that's on Google Books.
+Earlier, he had also lived in Peru for twenty years and, while there, operated a newspaper and had other business ventures.
+His career in San Francisco is discussed in a July 15, 1916 article in Moving Picture World that's on Google Books.
 Mary Mallory notes that in L.A.
 Bacigalupi first had an Edison Phonograph Parlor at 206 S. Spring St. before moving to 248 S. Spring.
+Mary adds:

 The Edison machines used a continuous loop of 35mm film.
 The Mutoscope machines used a flip card system with each card printed with the image taken from one frame of film.
 At this time there was no projection onto a large screen.
 While Edison would later use the Kinetoscope name for a theatre projector, at this point it referred to a coin operated machine.
 In addition to the movie machines, the business was still very much into music, selling both phonographs and the cylinders containing the music.